 ACTION TIP #5

 Every judge handles interlock as a condition of bond individually.
 Some judges may allow affidavits of non-driving in lieu of an interlock device, others will require wearable or portable devices.
-Ask you lawyer about the interlock requirements for your case.
+Ask your DWI lawyer about the interlock requirements for your case.

 29. You may have to put an interlock device on your vehicle as a condition of probation.